Boom Fantasy promo code CBSSPORTS: Get up to $100 back for 'Thursday Night Football,' more

-Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL, NBA picks on Thursday, Oct.
-23
+Boom Fantasy promo code CBSSPORTS: Get up to $100 back for Ravens vs. Dolphins on Thursday, October 30

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-Vikings vs. Chargers on 'Thursday Night Football' takes center stage on October 22 with kickoff at 8:15 p.m.
+Thursday's sports schedule is highlighted by Ravens vs. Dolphins on 'Thursday Night Football,' at 8:15 p.m.
 ET.
-There are two NBA games -- Thunder vs. Pacers and Warriors vs. Nuggets -- as well.
-The World Series starts Friday, and there is at least one college football game the next three days, so there are plenty of opportunities to make prop picks on Boom Fantasy, one of the best DFS apps on the market.
+There's also NBA and NHL regular season action, with Game 6 of the World Series coming on Friday, so there are plenty of upcoming opportunities to make prop picks on Boom Fantasy, one of the best DFS apps on the market.
 Click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.